blaziq/eoepca-lps/intro/concepts/01-prerequisites.md

    For long-term deployments, a domain name and a wildcard DNS is required.
 This ensures that each EOEPCA building block can expose itself as service1.example.com, service2.example.com, etc.

+   For the purpose of this training and subsequent trainings on individual Building Block, we have configured our testbed in a way that:
-   For the purpose of the training, we have put the domain names of our services in the /etc/hosts file.
-The  `coredns` service in our Kubernetes cluster has also been configured to use these local domains.
+   - the domain names of our services are written to the /etc/hosts file
+   - the  `coredns` service in our Kubernetes cluster has been reconfigured to use these local domains

 3. **Storage**

+   Some EOEPCA Building Blocks, particularly those involved in processing (e.g. the CWL Processing Engine), require shared storage with ReadWriteMany access.
+This allows to create volumens to which multiple pods can read and write concurrently.

+   For the purpose of this training and subsequent training on individual Building Blocks (where required), we will configure the HostPath provisioner together with its associated `standard` storage class.

 4. **Ingress controller**